Position

 What does a Service Manager do?

 A Service Manager oversees the daily operations of a service-based business.
-They ensure that the team meets customer needs and company goals.
-This role involves coordinating staff, managing resources, and maintaining high service standards.
-The Service Manager works closely with clients to understand their needs and improve service delivery.
+They ensure that the team provides high-quality services to customers.
+This role involves coordinating staff, managing schedules, and maintaining customer satisfaction.
+Service Managers also handle budgets and report to higher management.
+They work to improve processes and resolve any issues that arise.

 View Service Manager jobs nearby